 *Note : Please do iron uniforms.
 Lightly at least.
 They look smarter with a quick once over, and will stay looking smarter for longer.
 This is just for your own personal benefit – appearance is everything in a customer facing role. *

 Storing surplus stock correctly when not in use, is critical for the longevity of all kinds of uniforms.

 Under the reception desk, hanging off a hook in the tea room, or in the back seat of the car…are not ideal.
 Being exposed to sunlight (as well as some harsh indoor lighting) over a long period of time, will cause uniform fading.
 It can even cause some fabrics to perish entirely.

 Keeping Uniforms hanging in a wardrobe with doors, or flat packed in the boxes (just the packaging you may have received with your delivery is OK) in a dark, cool space is ideal.

 Your Manager (or whomever invested in the uniforms) will appreciate it when your usual “bedroom floor dirty washing pile” is up-graded to an enclosed laundry basket system.

 That way, while waiting for the wash, your uniforms are treated with the same kind of respect as when they’re proudly worn on your body.

 Or perhaps you have thrown your uniform into a heavy duty wash cycle along with the kids camping gear and that seemingly insignificant decision, might start to weaken the threads holding a button on.
-All of these, true stories.

 All of which, can be repaired with a needle and thread at home, or a local mender.
 Ask us if we can help mend your uniforms for longer term wear.
-We’d rather help you mend an otherwise “good as new” uniform, than buy a whole new one.